October - November 2020

 How does the coronavirus affect Kiuas programs?

-All our future Start and Accelerator programs will be organized regardless of the current COVID-19 situation.
+All our future Start and Accelerator programs will be organized regardless of the COVID-19 situation.

-The upcoming Kiuas Accelerator 2020 will take place fully virtually, just like Kiuas Start Spring '20 did.
+The ongoing Kiuas Accelerator 2020 takes place fully virtually, just like our spring program Kiuas Start did.

 The program is designed to help your early-stage startup improve on the things that truly matter.
 Instead of spending the 3 weeks on polishing your pitch and fiddling your brand visuals, we've structured the program around the most fundamental topics for any early-stage startup – customers and product.